 - Demonstrate self and peer evaluation skills.

-Students are expected to scan the weekly news reports for emerging issues in agriculture, such as the Farmers Weekly, Farmers Guardian, the BBC news and science reports, the specialist scientific publications, such as Science, Nature, Journal of Agricultural Science, Crop Science, Journal of Dairy Science, Outlook on Agriculture, Veterinary Record, Experimental Agriculture etc
+Students are expected to scan the weekly news reports for emerging issues in agri-food, such as the Farmers Weekly, Farmers Guardian, the BBC news and science reports, The Grocer magazine, the specialist scientific publications, such as Science, Nature, Journal of Agricultural Science, Crop Science, Journal of Dairy Science, Outlook on Agriculture, Veterinary Record, Experimental Agriculture etc.